Harsh-verma0426/Data_structure_in_python/README.md

 🌟 Contributing
 Contributions are welcome!
-If you’d like to improve the code or add new data structures:
+Steps to contribute:

-Fork this repository
+Fork the repo

 Create a feature branch